portalninja2/USB-Modules/README.md

 ### How i can recreate the filesystem?
 ----
-type: "init" in the main menue
+type: "init" in the main menu

 ## Useful Commands
 ### info